-Marketing Proposal Manager, San Jose
+Associate, Marketing Proposal Manager, San Jose

 Steinberg Hart’s New York office is located in lower Manhattan, in a historic 1930’s Beaux Arts building at the center of the Financial District.
 The office’s culture builds upon a 30+ year legacy of work focused on creating dynamic spaces dedicated to arts and culture for the nation’s civic and educational institutions.
 A tightknit studio culture is rooted in creative design exploration and materiality, often expressed through physical models and vibrant material boards.
 From pot-luck lunches, weeknight happy hours & showroom visits, weekend tours of various individuals neighborhoods, and an annual Secret Santa holiday celebration, this is an office with an energetic culture.
 You would be hard pressed to find a team member who would miss weekly Beer Fridays, a tradition that has been held in the office for over a decade.

 The New York office is essentially one big family.
 We understand what makes each other tick, and share a sense of humor that allows us to poke fun at each other in a lighthearted way.
 Our creativity and playfulness with design is expressed in all that we do.